coatespt/cursor-twitter/SESSION_NOTES.md

 - We process about 1200/second, or 2.4 Decahoses.

-- The Tweets get ACKed, so rabbitMQ manages to never let the queue get very long--it seems to never get up to 50.
+- The Tweets get ACKed, so RabbitMQ manages to never let the queue get very long--it seems to never get up to 50.

 - Google says a modern Mac could probably do about 10x as fast as this antique iMac.
 If true, that's a couple of firehoses.
 This is important, because one of the purposes of this is to make it possible to handle historical data.
   - I'm skeptical that better hardware would get a 10x bump.